v0lt13/EditorAttributesDocs/docs/source/Attributes/DropdownAttributes/typedropdown.rst

 **Parameters:**
 	- `optional`, ``string`` assemblyName: Filter which types are displayed by the assembly name
+	- `optional`, ``string`` baseTypeFilter: Filter which types are displayed by their base type.
+The base type itself will not be included

 .. note::
 	The `TypeDropdown Attribute` can only be attached to a ``string``